-1 One or more subjects specified in Sections B and D may also serve as Group C papers of Part II of the Classical Tripos; see p.
-296. 2 This paper is also available, in certain years, to candidates for Part II of the Modern and Medieval Languages Tripos; see
+One or more subjects specified in Sections B and D may also serve as Group C papers of Part II of the Classical Tripos;

+see p.
+301.

-2 This paper is also available, in certain years, to candidates for Part II of the Modern and Medieval Languages Tripos; see p.
-400.
+2 This paper is also available, in certain years, to candidates for Part II of the Modern and Medieval Languages Tripos; see either two papers from Sections C-D

 3 One or more subjects specified in Section D may also be available to candidates for Part II of the Modern and Medieval Languages Tripos; see p.
-400.
+408.